 Apple iPhone sales drop more than forecast, revenue falls for third straight quarter

-Apple (AAPL) announced its fiscal Q3 earnings after the bell on Thursday, missing analysts' expectations on worse-than-expected iPhone sales.
-Revenue fell 1.4% year-over-year, marking the third consecutive period of declines.
+Apple (AAPL) announced its fiscal Q3 earnings after the bell on Thursday, reporting iPhone sales that missed analysts' expectations while revenue fell 1.4% over last year, the third-straight quarter of declines.
+About half of the company's overall revenue comes from its iPhone segment.

+Apple stock fell as much as 2.5% in after hours trading on Thursday following these results.

-Revenue has slid for multiple quarters as Mac and iPad sales have flagged.
-The $3 trillion tech giant offered further insight into global consumer demand and another window into the performance of a US tech sector grappling with inflation and higher interest rates.
+Revenue has slid for multiple quarters at the tech giant as Mac and iPad sales have flagged.
+On a call with analysts Apple CFO Luca Maestri said the company expects revenue for these products to fall by double-digits from last year, citing pent-up demand from the prior year quarter after factory shutdowns.

 Here’s some of Apple’s most significant metrics compared to what Wall Street was expecting in the company’s fiscal third quarter, according to data from Bloomberg: